What are the Massachusetts state laws and regulations that cover bullying?

 Do Massachusetts anti-bullying laws and regulations include protections for specific groups?

-Massachusetts schools that receive federal funding are required by federal law to address discrimination on a number of different personal characteristics.
+Massachusetts schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.

 Do Massachusetts anti-bullying laws and regulations encourage or require districts to implement bullying prevention programs or strategies?